pizzacodr/filenametomq/README.md

 # What it does

 A java process watches a directory on the filesystem.
-When a file a created, it writes the filename to a RabbitMQ Queue.
+When a file is created, it sends the filename to a RabbitMQ Queue.